Two-phase validation sampling via principal components to improve efficiency in multi-model estimation from error-prone biomedical databases: Application to the Error-Prone Dietary Intake Exposures

-For our purposes, all $N = 2388$ individuals in the NHANES dataset had outcomes $\pmb{Y} = (Y_1, Y_2, Y_3, Y_4, Y_5)$, error-prone dietary intake $\pmb{X}^*$, and other covariates $\pmb{Z}$ observed.
-However, only a subset of $n = 250$ of them underwent ``validation'' and had error-free dietary intake $\pmb{X}$ observed.
-We considered three strategies to select this subset of validated patients.
+All $N = 2388$ individuals had outcomes $\pmb{Y} = (Y_1, Y_2, Y_3, Y_4, Y_5)$, error-prone dietary intake $\pmb{X}^*$, and other confounders $\pmb{Z}$ observed (all taken from the real NHANES dataset).
+However, only a subset of $n = 250$ of them were treated as having error-free dietary intake $\pmb{X}$ (simulated) assumed to be obtained through validation with weighted food logs, and the particular subset of individuals chosen depended on the sampling strategy.
+For the remaining $N - n = 2138$ unvalidated individuals, error-free dietary intake exposures were multiply imputed $75$ times.

-First, we included the naive SRS design, where the $250$ individuals were chosen for validation from the original sample of $2388$ with equal probability (i.e., ignoring all information).
-While theoretically valid, this design leads to the widest 95\% confidence intervals (95\% CIs) for $\bbeta_{1}$.
-It leads to model estimates that are asymptotically consistent (i.e., converge in probability to the true coefficients) as both sample sizes ($N$ and $n$) go to infinity.
-However, there can be discrepancies between the SRS estimates and full validation in finite samples.
+First, we included SRS, which, while theoretically valid, generally results in the widest 95\% confidence intervals ($95\%$ CIs) for $\bbeta_{1}$, the coefficients on the dietary-intake exposures (of primary interest).
+Partial validation with SRS leads to model estimates that are asymptotically consistent (i.e., they converge in probability to the true coefficients) as both sample sizes ($N$ and $n$) go to infinity.
+However, there can be discrepancies between the SRS estimates and full validation (gold standard) in finite samples.

 Second, we considered an ETS-$X_1^*$ design that focuses on the error-prone dietary intake exposure, $X_1^*$ (calcium), from the first model.
 This approach might appeal if we were primarily interested in this model, so that we tailored our validation sampling strategy to focus on it.
-However, we may later decide that the other four models are also relevant, and then re-purpose the validation study data to estimate them.
-The ETS-$X_1^*$ design should offer the narrowest 95\% CI for Model 1, but it may not even outperform SRS for Models 2--5.
+However, we may later decide that the other four models are also clinically relevant, and then re-purpose the validation study data to estimate them, as well.
+While this ETS-$X_1^*$ design could offer the narrowest $95\%$ CI for the first model, it may not even outperform SRS for the others, leading us to compromise in terms of performance across all analytic objectives.

-Third, we applied our proposed ETS-$PC_1^*$ design, which prioritized individuals with the most extreme values of the first principal component fit to the five error-prone exposures.
-The first principal component, $PC_1^*$, explained $35\%$ of the variability of the original five variables $\bX^*$.
-All error-prone nutrient intake exposures contributed to $PC_1^*$, with the largest loading of $0.59$ for $X_1^*$ (calcium) and the smallest of $0.14$ for $X_4^*$ (alcohol).